OlivierLD/raspberry-coffee/Project.Trunk/SunFlower.v2/README.md

 - An ANSI Console. &#9989; Done (...ish).
 - A Web Console.
 WiP.
     - REST and/or WebSockets?
-- A utility, to manually/interactively orient the panel from user's inputs.
-WiP.
+- A utility, to manually/interactively orient the panel from user's inputs. &#9989; Done.

 ---